Subtitle Tools in C Language

 ssa2srt-nostyles.c | Read an existing SubStationAlpha (SSA) file and convert to SubRip (.srt) output file.
 Doesn't transfer styles, only markups for font color, bold, italic, underline, strikeout, and alignment.
 Warning: Unlike SubRip files, SSA files don't require subtitles to be in chronological order.
 The SubRip output file is not corrected for this rare situation; use reorder.c below.
 Compile: gcc -Wall ssa2srt-nostyles.c -o ssa2srt-nostyles Usage: ./ssa2srt-nostyles inputfilename Output: out.srt |

 reorder.c | Re-order non-chronological subtitles in a SubRip (.srt) file by sorting on start times.
+If present, the Byte Order Mark (BOM) of the input file will be included in the output file.
 Compile: gcc -Wall reorder.c -o reorder Usage: ./reorder inputfilename.srt Output: out.srt |

 srt2txt.c | Read an existing SubRip (.srt) file and save only the text lines to an output file.
+This is useful if you want to submit the text to a translation tool/service without the subtitle numbers and timestamps.
+Once translated, you can use txt2srt.c to convert back to a SubRip file.
 Compile: gcc -Wall srt2txt.c -o srt2txt Usage: ./srt2txt inputfilename.srt [nospace] Output: out.txt Subtitle texts will be separated by blank lines unless nospace option is specified. |

 txt2srt.c | Take the timestamps from a SubRip (.srt) file and the text from a text file and create a new .srt file.
 The text file must have the same number of subtitles as the SubRip file, and they must be separated by single blank lines.
 Compile: gcc -Wall txt2srt.c -o txt2srt Usage: ./txt2srt inputfilename.srt inputfilename.txt Output: out.srt |

 time-text.c | Take the time stamps from one SubRip (.srt) file and the subtitle texts from another SubRip file and create a new SubRip file with those timestamps and subtitle texts.
+Obviously the two input SubRip files should have the same number of subtitles.
+If present, the Byte Order Mark (BOM) of the text SubRip file will be included in the output file.
 Compile: gcc -Wall time-text.c -o time-text Usage: ./time-text timeinputfile.srt textinputfile.srt Output: out.srt |

 Table 2: | PGS (.sup) Tool |

 pgs.c | A tool to analyze a PGS (.sup) file and produce a report file.
-Optional functions include producing a bitmap file for each subtitle, and synchronizing all timestamps to new anchor-points.
-Compile: gcc -Wall pgs.c -lm -o pgs Usage: ./pgs filename.sup [bmp] [retime] Output: pgs.out, and optionally: bitmap file for each subtitle, or re-timed PGS file out.sup |
+Optional functions include producing a bitmap file for each subtitle, applying an offset to timestamps, and synchronizing all timestamps to new anchor-points.
+Subtitle durations are preserved when synchronizing to new anchor points.
+Compile: gcc -Wall pgs.c -lm -o pgs Usage: ./pgs filename.sup [option]

 Table 3: | Chapter Tool |